w3c/wot/testing/plan.md

    catch several classes of error in TDs due to extension vocabularies, which allow additional structures defined by the extension to occur in many places.
    Due to this, the base TD JSON Schema is necessarily tolerant of additional properties in these places.
+It only checks that if defined terms are present that they have the expected structure.
 3. Validation against a JSONLD ontology.
 This tests the RDF structure and vocabulary.
-It can check that (for example) no words are used that are not defined in an in-context vocabulary.
+It can check that (for example) no terms are used that are not defined in an in-context vocabulary.
 4. Validation against OWL ontology.
 TD uses several interferencing rules based on OWL, and additional tests can be used to verify that inferenced